stratosphere/stratosphere/_posts/2014-02-18-amazon-elastic-mapreduce-cloud-yarn.md

 # optional: go to the extracted directory
 cd stratosphere-yarn-0.5-SNAPSHOT/
 # run the wordcount example
-./bin/stratosphere run -m  <your JobManagers hostname>:6123 -j examples/stratosphere-java-examples-0.5-SNAPSHOT-WordCount.jar  -a 16 hdfs:///input hdfs:///output
+./bin/stratosphere run -w -m  <your JobManagers hostname>:6123 -j examples/stratosphere-java-examples-0.5-SNAPSHOT-WordCount.jar  -a 16 hdfs:///input hdfs:///output
 {% endhighlight %}

 Lets go through the command in detail:

 * `./bin/stratosphere` is the standard launcher for Stratosphere jobs from the command line
+* The `-w` flag stands for "wait".
+It is a very useful to track the progress of the job.
 * `-m ip-172-31-14-146.us-west-2.compute.internal:6123` is the address of the JobManager.
 The exact address in for your case is visible in the terminal that contains the YARN output. (`-m` is short for *master*)
 * `-j examples/stratosphere-java-examples-0.5-SNAPSHOT-WordCount.jar` the `-j` command sets the jar file containing the job.
 If you have you own application, place your Jar-file here.
 * `-a 16 hdfs:///input hdfs:///output` the `-a` command specifies the Job-specific arguments.
 In this case, the wordcount expects the following input `<numSubStasks> <input> <output>`.